App version: 0.1.0

 There are a number of factors that can influence car amortization when you’re using financing to purchase a vehicle.
 The most important are:

-• Loan term.
-The longer your loan term, the more payments there are on your amortization schedule and the more interest you'll pay altogether, even though what you pay per month may be less than you’d pay with a shorter term.
-The loans can extend for a very long period, producing a 72-month schedule.
+• Loan term: The longer your loan term, the more payments there are on your amortization schedule and the more interest you'll pay altogether, even though what you pay per month may be less than you’d pay with a shorter term.

 If you're shopping for a vehicle, using a car loan amortization calculator to play around with the numbers can be helpful as you set your budget.
 You can see at a glance how choosing a shorter or longer loan term, financing a smaller or larger amount, or getting a higher versus lower interest rate can affect your financing costs.